Coach not crutch: Evidence that AI can improve writing skill despite reducing effort: Results Study 3

 \subsection{Details on participants' search behavior}

 We replicated the first five pages of a Google search for “cover letter examples” and made this available to participants through Qualtrics to monitor their search behavior.

-Across 635 participants assigned to use Google to search for cover letter examples and tips, we found search behavior consistent with prior research on web-browsing behavior \cite{pan2007google}.
+Across 635 participants assigned to use Google to search for cover letter examples and tips, we observed search behavior consistent with prior research on web browsing \cite{pan2007google}.
 Most participants (97\%) stayed on page 1, while only 3\% ventured beyond the first page of results.
 Participants spent an average of 2.8 minutes (median: 1.3 minutes) browsing search results, with an average of 0.9 minutes between clicks.
 On average, participants made 2.9 clicks during their search session.